wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/test-mode-and-live-window/PID-tuning-with-SmartDashboard.rst

 With the FRCSim, you can experiment with PID and practice tuning in simulation!
 This means no broken couplers or time consuming uploads!

-A video on tuning PID with SmartDashboard in simulation can be found on the official WPILib channel here: https://www.youtube.com/watch?v=yqD9iHiR3j8
+A video on tuning PID with SmartDashboard in simulation can be found on the official WPILib channel `here <https://www.youtube.com/watch?v=yqD9iHiR3j8>`__